WebexCommunity/WebexPythonSDK/docs/user/quickstart.rst

 Create a CiscoSparkAPI "Connection Object"
 ------------------------------------------

-To make interacting with the Cisco Spark APIs as simple and intuitive as possible, all of the APIs have 'wrapped' underneath a single interface.
+To make interacting with the Webex Teams APIs as simple and intuitive as possible, all of the APIs have 'wrapped' underneath a single interface.
 To get started, import the :class:`CiscoSparkAPI` class and create an API "connection object".